RunestoneInteractive/thinkcspy/_sources/GUIandEventDrivenProgramming/04_layout_managers.rst

 ==============  =============================================================================

 You should **never** mix and match these layout managers.
-Use only one of them for the widget layout within a particular parent widget.
+Use only one of them for the widget layout within a particular "parent widget".
+(Widgets are organized in a hierarchy, which is explained in the next lesson.)

 Specifying Dimensions
 =====================

-By default, any size or position specified as an integer is in pixel units.
+By default, a size or position value specified as an integer is in pixel units.
 If a different unit of measurement is desired, you can use a string and append an appropriate unit symbol.
 The following units are recognized: